MicrosoftDocs/labs/labs/insiderdevtour2018/mixedreality/includes/MRLab_Part2_Exporting.md

 ### To deploy the project to a HoloLens.
 1. Navigate to the Build Window: Mixed Reality Toolkit -> Build Window.
 2. Press Open in Visual Studio.

+	>**Note:** If Unity says there is no "open project solution" and asks if you still want to build, select "Yes, Build"
 3. Navigate to Build -> Configuration Manager in Visual Studios or use the drop-down at the top of the page and select x86 in your platform options.
 4. In the debug toolbar, select the emulator or the device that you're using.
 5. Run the app using the debug toolbar.